 Since founding Avenue Interior Design in 2009, Andrea and Ashley quickly positioned themselves among the ranks of Los Angeles’s most sought after interior designers in the hospitality industry.
 Taking inspiration from fashion and jewelry, far away places, beauty trends and movies, Andrea and Ashley create unique, diverse and dynamic interiors for some of the hotel industry’s heaviest hitters.
 After years of searching for the perfect online art resource, they came across Saatchi Art’s enviable selection of original paintings, photography and prints from up and coming artists.
 Check out the pieces they can’t live without.

 Cleo Restaurant designed by Avenue Interior Design.
-Photo courtesy of SBE.
+(Image: Courtesy of SBE)

 How would you describe your personal style?

 Our personal style is always fresh, clean, practical, sophisticated, and feminine.
 We love to try new things and take a little risk.

 How would you describe your taste in art?
 What are you most drawn to?

 The artwork we love must be compelling.
 It could be a strong color statement, a graphic pattern, or a softly dramatic abstract wash of color.
 Overall, we’re drawn to contemporary, modern art that is textural (rather than figurative).

 What role does art play in your life?

 Art plays such a big role in our everyday lives.
 We pull inspiration from art all the time and when it comes to an interior, it largely sets the tone and defines the style of the space.